vyca2017/content/content/reference/cli/project-config-file.md

   more:
 ---

-# Project Configuration Files
+# The project.graphcool File

-Working with **project configuration files** is a central part of using the Graphcool CLI.

-Project configuration files are typically saved as `.graphcool` and contain the project's GraphQL schema as well as additional data like the project endpoint.
+Working with the `project.graphcool` file is a central part of using the Graphcool CLI.
+They contain the project's [GraphQL schema](!alias-ahwoh2fohj) as well as additional metadata such as the **project id** and the **version number** of the schema.
+This is how a `project.graphcool` file looks like:

-This is an example project configuration file, `project.graphcool`:

 ```graphql
 # project: cj2deyxfmpmwi0104pce2xucz